biocommons/biocommons.github.io/docs/community/governance.md

 human health by collaborating on interoperable, high-quality, bioinformatics software and data for sequence variant interpretation, and to foster a community that develops these tools.

-## Values and Norms

-The biocommons community is founded on shared [values](../community/values.md#values) and [norms](../community/values.md#norms).
-We use minimal organizational structures necessary to promote the mission.

 ## Membership

-Members of the biocommons are individuals who 1) actively contribute to the overall community and 2) uphold our [contribution guidelines](../contributing/index.md), [our code of conduct](../community/code-of-conduct.md), and [values and norms](../community/index.md).
+Members of the biocommons are individuals who 1) actively contribute to the overall community and 2) uphold our [contribution guidelines](../contributing/index.md), [our code of conduct](../community/code-of-conduct.md), and values and norms.
 Contributions include activities that further the mission, such as writing documentation, providing technical assistance in forums, triaging issues, managing projects, providing logistics support, and, of course, coding.